St. Louis Literacy Archive and Database

 Writing centers are incessantly aware of how they are perceived by students, faculty, and other institutional voices.
 I am currently researching how writing centers frame their own identities through self-composed mission statements, which are then projected out to the larger learning community.
-Using discourse analysis, I am examining how writing centers talk about their positioning within an educational setting, and if that talk matches how they are being understood by their clients, faculty, and others within their institutions.
+This informal research examines how writing centers talk about their positioning within an educational setting, and if that talk matches how they are being understood by their clients, faculty, and others within their institutions.

 Exploring the Interactions Between Writing Pedagogy and Technological Knowledge in Online Writing Consultation